 A diamond with a VVS2 grade means that it is ‘Very Very Slightly Included’ to the second degree.
 The behavior of a VVS2 diamond is pretty similar to that of a VVS1 graded diamond.

 The inclusions and blemishes in a VVS2 diamond can only be detected under a jeweler’s loupe, and that too, by a skilled grader.
 Even GIA defines the VVS category as:

 “Inclusions are difficult for a skilled grader to see under 10× magnification.”

 Take a look at a 2ct.
 VVS2 diamond from James Allen:

-An untrained eye will hardly ever be able to spot problematic areas in a diamond even under magnification.
-And as for a naked eye, it can never discern between a flawless or VVS2 diamond.
+An untrained eye will hardly ever be able to spot problem areas in a diamond, even under magnification.
+And the naked eye can never discern between a flawless or a VVS2 diamond.